Samiatjaji/BANK-LOANS-REPORT/README.md

 - The average Interest rate is 12.05% with MoM increase of 3.5% and MTD of 12.36%
 - The Average Debt-to-income ratio is 13.33% with MoM increase of 2.7% and MTD of 13.67% further suggests that borrowers may have a relatively high level of existing debt.
 This could pose a risk to loan repayment.

-- Good Loans Issued vs Bad Loans Issued
+- Good Loans Issued vs Bad Loans
 ![Good Bad loans](https://github.com/user-attachments/assets/3a58867b-3dbe-4e84-aa32-39b6c26b4d55)

 Out of the Total Applications of loans approved, 86.18% of them were good loans (i.e a payment plan has been paid fully or still ongoing).
 This is 33.2K of total applications and funded amount is $370.2M while the amount received is $435.8M.
 This shows that adequate requirements and practices are being followed to ensure repayment of loans.